phofstet/grapin-employee-handbook/holidays-and-absences.md

 # Holidays

-GRAPIN’s employees have 25 days of holidays per year.
+GRAPIN’s employees have a certain amount of holidays per year depending on their contract.

 You should communicate any holiday period by filling out [this form (private link)](https://storage.grapin.ch/index.php/f/234281), print it out, and give it to the person you report to (see the [Who Does What](who-does-what.md) section).